marijnh/Eloquent-JavaScript/10_modules.md

 An important difference between this system and ES modules is that ES module imports happen before a module's script starts running, whereas `require` is a normal function, invoked when the module is already running.
 Unlike `import` declarations, `require` calls _can_ appear inside functions, and the name of the dependency can be any expression that evaluates to a string, whereas `import` only allows plain quoted strings.

 The transition of the JavaScript community from CommonJS style to ES modules has been a slow and somewhat rough one.
-But fortunately we are now at a point where most of the popular packages on NPM provide their code as ES modules, and Node.js allows ES modules to import from CommonJS modules.
-So while CommonJS code is still something you will run across, there is no real reason to write new programs in this style anymore.
+Fortunately we are now at a point where most of the popular packages on NPM provide their code as ES modules, and Node.js allows ES modules to import from CommonJS modules.
+While CommonJS code is still something you will run across, there is no real reason to write new programs in this style anymore.

 ## Building and bundling

 {{index compilation, "type checking"}}

-Many JavaScript packages aren't, technically, written in JavaScript.
-There are extensions, such as TypeScript, the type checking ((dialect)) mentioned in [Chapter ?](error#typing), that are widely used.
-People also often start using planned extensions to the language long before they have been added to the platforms that actually run JavaScript.
+Many JavaScript packages aren't technically written in JavaScript.
+Language extensions such as TypeScript, the type checking ((dialect)) mentioned in [Chapter ?](error#typing), are widely used.
+People also often start using planned new language features long before they have been added to the platforms that actually run JavaScript.
 To make this possible, they _compile_ their code, translating it from their chosen JavaScript dialect to plain old JavaScript—or even to a past version of JavaScript—so that ((browsers)) can run it.

 {{index latency, performance, [file, access], [network, speed]}}